-The Post Process options sit right under the Properties and provide quick access to common functions.
-Using the Post Process Stack allows you to skip having to create common adjustment nodes, which reduces the clutter in your graph and increases efficiency.
+The Post Process options are below the Properties and provide quick access to common functions.
+Using the Post Process Stack allows you to skip creating common adjustment nodes.
+This reduces the clutter in your graph and increases efficiency.

 Post processing options offer other choices.
 These are individual options which you can turn ON/OFF per your requirements.
 Turning ON a particular option, e.g. Bias-Gain, will show the sliders Bias and Gain.
 Not all effects are shown in the quick access toolbar.
 To access all the other effects, you can use the

 |Autolevel (Lv)||Automatically levels the terrain where the heights are proportionately distributed between the highest and lowest.
 See AutoLevel.|

 |Log||Applies logarithmic scaling that bulks up the terrain.
 See AutoLevel.|